josuebrunel/myql/README.md

 MYQL is a Python wrapper of the Yahoo Query Language.

 Yahoo!
-Query Langauge Documentation and Support
+Query Language Documentation and Support
 ===============================================

 * Yahoo!
 Query Language - http://developer.yahoo.com/yql/